My Cookie Journey

 Instructions

-• Weigh or measure the flour and set aside.
-You may use a stand or hand-held mixer to cream the butter and cream cheese together.
-Turn the mixer speed down and gradually add the flour.
+• Weigh or measure the flour and set it aside.
+Use a stand or hand-held mixer to mix the butter and cream cheese together.
+Reduce the mixer speed to low and add the flour about a third at a time.
+Transfer the dough to a pastry mat and finish kneading it by hand.
+Flatten the dough, wrap it in plastic wrap, and refrigerate for two hours.

-• Bake at 350° for 14-16 minutes or until lightly browned on the corner edges.
-Move them to a cooling rack after taking them from the oven.
-Dust them with powdered sugar after they have cooled.
+• Bake at 350°F (175°C or 180°C) for 14 to 16 minutes, or until lightly browned around the edges.
+Move the cookies to a cooling rack after removing them from the oven.
+For a sweeter version, dust with powdered sugar after the cookies have cooled.

 Nutrition